Category Archives: 1952 Films

 Equally impressive and completely backward for the time, the events of Amy coming to the rescue of Kane, instead of the standard, gender-specific, “man rescues woman”, challenge the norm.
 Further groundbreaking is that Amy is written as a Quaker woman, not the traditional Christian woman, nor is she skittish or silly.

-Western stereotypes are completely turned upside down in the film which is arguably way ahead of its time.
+Western stereotypes are completely turned upside down which is arguably way ahead of its time.

 Eerie, yet highly effective, is the use of a “theme song” either being sung or in another form (musical score or background music) throughout the film- the song is “Do Not Forsake Me, My Darling”, which became a hit forTex, Ritter.